Pleshey

-Pleshey is a historic village and civil parish in the Chelmsford district, in the county of Essex, England, 6 mi north-west of Chelmsford.
-The Normans built a motte and bailey in the late 11th century; the motte is one of the largest of its kind in Great Britain.
-It was besieged several times during the Barons' Wars and rebellions in the 13th centuries.
+Pleshey is a historic village and civil parish in the Chelmsford district of Essex, England, 6 mi north-west of Chelmsford itself.
+At the 2021 census the parish had a population of 307.

+The Normans built a motte-and-bailey castle in the late 11th century; the motte is one of the largest of its kind in Great Britain.
+It was besieged several times during the Barons' Wars and rebellions in the 13th century.

 History

 William the Conqueror gave Pleshey, in the parish of High Easter (southwest of Braintree), to Geoffrey de Mandeville.
 At Pleshey, Mandeville built his caput (centre of administration and main home) of the many villages in Essex given to him by the king.
 Later, his grandson, another Geoffrey, was made Earl of Essex by King Stephen.

 For a long time, Pleshey Castle was an important place in English history.
 Through inheritance, Pleshey Castle became the main castle of Henry de Bohun, 1st Earl of Hereford, and his wife, Maud, sister and heiress of William de Mandeville, Earl of Essex.
 From this marriage de Bohun's son Humphrey became Earl of Essex (27 Aug 1236) as well as Earl of Hereford and Hereditary Constable of England.
 Generations of de Bohuns resided here, with Pleshey as their caput manor.
 Humphrey de Bohun VIII (4th Earl of Hereford and 3rd of Essex (1275?-1322) on 14 Nov.
 1302 married Elizabeth, the daughter of Edward I, King of England.
 Some of their children were born at Pleshey.
 Humphrey VIII was killed at the Battle of Boroughbridge in 1322, rebelling against King Edward II.

 In 1327, Pleshey Castle became the primary residence of Humphrey VIII's eldest surviving son, John de Bohun, created Earl of Hereford and Essex.
 He died in 1336 without an heir and the castle passed to his brother, Humphrey IX, Earl of Hereford and Essex (d.
 1361).
 The youngest of the brothers, William de Bohun (d.
 1360), became the leading commander of the early part of the Hundred Years War, devising the tactics that won English victories at the Battle of Morlaix (1342), the Battle of Crecy (1346), and the Siege of Calais (1347), and was created Earl of Northampton.